InventiDevelopment/Elmdroid/README.md

 It is simply an object that extends `StatelessSub` and overrides `invoke()` function that returns stream of messages represented in a form of Observable.

-Now let's say we want a similar sub that would emmit `Tick` event every second after some user is logged in.
+Now let's say we want a similar sub that would emmit `Tick` event every second after some user logged in.
 This subscription will take choose the view state object as it's source of truth about the logged in user and that's why we call it `Stateful`